 There’s no denying the massive boom in the craft beer industry.
 The nation now boasts over 5,500 small, independent breweries, and that number continues to grow.
-You, too, can tap into this trend by starting your own craft brewery.
-How might you go about doing that, though?
+If you’ve been avidly brewing beer in your basement or in your garage on home brewing equipment, you may want to take the next step of starting your own craft brewery or micro-brewery.

 Define Your Equipment Needs

-Breweries are equipment intensive, and you’ll need to know going in just how much you’re going to spend.
+Breweries are equipment intensive, and you’ll need to know going in just how much you’ll need to spend.
 At the low end, you could shell out $100,000 or so for a used one barrel system.
 At the other extreme, you could pay $1 million for a 30-barrel system.
-You’ll also need other equipment, including kegs, kegging tools, bottles, a labeling system (or a canning line if you prefer), and more.
+You’ll also need other equipment, including kegs, kegging tools, bottles, a labeling system that can accommodate dates (or a canning line if you prefer), and more.

 Permitting and Legal Issues